slu-openGIS/compstatr/README.md

 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/compstatr)](https://cran.r-project.org/package=compstatr)

-The goal of `compstatr` is to provide a suite of tools for working with crime data made public by the City of St. Louis’s [Metropolitan Police Department](http://www.slmpd.org).
+The goal of `compstatr` is to provide a suite of tools for working with crime data made public by the City of St. Louis’ [Metropolitan Police Department](http://www.slmpd.org).

 ## Motivation